-Have a collection of 4 small pebbles, 4 relatively larger stones, and the numeral cards for 1 to 5 ready.
+Task and Interview prompts Key concepts and skills to look for Task 1 The student is able to: Have a collection of 4 small pebbles, 4 relatively larger stones, and the numeral cards for 1 to 5 ready.
 Present the student with the set of 4 small pebbles.
 Say: How many pebbles are here?
 Count the number for me.
 Show me this many fingers on your hand.
 Show me the numeral for 4.
 Write this number here on this paper.
 Vary the number of pebbles to 5, 3, 2 and 1, and ask similar questions.
 Now display the set of 4 small pebbles.
 Then display a set of 4 relatively large stones next to it.
-Ask: Which is more - e student is able to: Identify the number of objects in stones, and the numeral cards for 1 to 5 ready.
-Present the student with the set of 4 small pebbles.
-Say: How many pebbles are here?
-Count the number for me.
-Show me this many fingers on your hand.
-Show me the numeral for 4.
-Write this number here on this paper.
-Vary the number of pebbles to 5, 3, 2 and 1, and ask similar questions.
-Now display the set of 4 small pebbles.
-Then display a set of 4 relatively large stones next to it.
 Ask: Which is more - Identify the number of objects in a set.
 Count using the counting words in correct order.
 Identify the correct numerals for the amount in a set.
 Write the numerals from 1 to 5.
-Recognize that size does not matter in counting.
-Compare sets and use the words more, less, the same.
+Recognize that size does not methemic evention. stone or pebble?
+How do you know? matter in counting.
+Remove 1 or 2 stones from the set.
+Ask: Which is more now - pebbles or stones?
+If the pebbles is more, which is less/fewer? - Compare sets and use the words more, less, the same.
+1

+·

 Task 2 The student is able to:

 Present the student with a 5-frame and a small collection of counters in one colour.
 Have the student show various numbers from 1 to 5 on the 5-frame, using the counters.
 Show me 5 by putting counters on this 5-frame.
 Show me 3 now.
 How many more do you need to get to 5?
 So which is more - 3 or 5?
 How do you know?
 Ask similar questions with other numbers.
 Show 4 on the 5-frame using counters in one colour.
 Have the student recognize the number.
 Then, replace two of the counters by different colour counters.
 Is it still 4?
-But now we have 2 (blue) and 2 (red), so we can say 4 is 2 and 2 .
+But now we have 2 (blue) and 2 (red), so we can say 4 is 2 and 2.
 Present different combinations for each of the numbers from 2 to 5 using counters in two colours on the 5-frame, and have the student say the number in terms of its parts each time.
-The student is able to: Compare small sets and using words like more, less, the same.
+Compare small sets and using words like more, less, the same.
 Compare a number to 5, for example how much is 4 less than 5.
 Describe a number in terms of its parts.

-Comments and Mark: 1
+Comments and Mark:

-Teacher's Signature and Date:
+Tapahar'a Signature and Data

 Summary of the Summative Assessme ent for Chapter 2

 Total CA mark from Chapter 2 (Task 1 and Task 2: Mark out of 20):

-Overall remarks on the stu Strengths: ident
+Overall remarks on the stu dent

+Strengths:

-Areas of Need:
+Areas of Nood:

+Aleas of Neeu.

 Follow up Steps: